Gacaca court: Predecessors and partners in justice

 The spontaneous emergence of the Gacaca activities and the gradual support for Gacaca by the authorities was motivated by the fact that the ordinary justice system was virtually non-existent after the genocide.
 The Gacaca had to do what it did before—relieve the pressure on the ordinary law courts, which had worked slowly before the genocide and had ground to a halt during the violence.
 After the genocide ended and law courts reopened they were quickly overloaded by the cases of genocide suspects who were filling the prisons.
-The new Gacaca system was not unprecendented, bearing similarities to Truth and Reconciliation Commissions (TRC).
+The new Gacaca system was not unprecedented, bearing similarities to Truth and Reconciliation Commissions (TRC).
 South Africa's TRC bore the slogan “Revealing is Healing” and operated under the belief that truth-telling served as a “therapeutic function”.
 Rwandan government heard suggestions to establish its own TRC, but ultimately chose the more historically and culturally familiar Gacaca system.

 The International Criminal Tribunal for Rwanda (ICTR), established in 1995, operated simultaneously with the Gacaca courts.
 It has indicted 93 people for crimes committed during the genocide.
 The United Nations Security Council established the ICTR to "prosecute persons responsible for genocide and other serious violations of international humanitarian law committed in the territory of Rwanda and neighbour States, between 1 January 1994 and 31 December 1994".
 The ICTR is located in Arusha, Tanzania, and has offices in Kigali, Rwanda.
 Its Appeals Chamber is located in The Hague, Netherlands.
 The ICTR has played a pioneering role in the establishment of a credible international criminal justice system and is the first ever international tribunal to deliver verdicts in relation to genocide, and the first to interpret the definition of genocide set forth in the 1948 Geneva Conventions.
 It also is the first international tribunal to define rape in international criminal law and to recognise rape as a means of perpetrating genocide.

 The ICTR delivered its last trial judgement on 20 December 2012 in the Ngirabatware case.
 Following this milestone, the Tribunal's remaining judicial work now rests solely with the Appeals Chamber.
 As of October 2014, only one case comprising six separate appeals is pending before the ICTR Appeals Chamber.
 One additional appeal from ICTR trial judgement was delivered in December 2014 in the Ngirabatware case by the appeals chamber of the Mechanism for International Criminal Tribunals, which started assuming responsibility for the ICTR's residual functions on 1 July 2012.
 The ICTR's formal closure is scheduled to coincide with the return of the Appeals Chamber's judgement in its last appeal.
 Until the return of that judgement in 2015, the ICTR will continue its efforts to end impunity for those responsible for the Genocide through a combination of judicial, outreach, and capacity-building efforts.
 Through these efforts, the ICTR will fulfil its mandate of bringing justice to the victims of the Genocide and, in the process, hopes to deter others from committing similar atrocities in the future.